hoffmangroup/segtools/doc/segtools.rst

 .. ####################### FEATURE AGGREGATION #######################

-.. _segtools-feature-aggregation:
+.. _segtools-aggregation:

-segtools-feature-aggregation
+segtools-aggregation
 ----------------------------

-.. program:: segtools-feature-aggregation
+.. program:: segtools-aggregation

-This command looks at the aggregate occurance of segment labels around and within annotated features.
-A typical example of this would be to look at the relative occurances of segment labels around transcription start sites (TSSs).
+This command looks at the aggregate occurrence of segment labels around and within annotated features.
+A typical example of this would be to look at the relative occurrences of segment labels around transcription start sites (TSSs).
 You would do this with something like::

-  segtools-feature-aggregation --normalize segmentation.bed tss.gff
+  segtools-aggregation --normalize segmentation.bed tss.gff

-If you had two different classes of TSSs that you were interrested in (say, expressed and unexpressed), you can use the 3rd column of the GFF file as a grouping variable and then specify the :option:`--groups` flag.
+If you had two different classes of TSSs that you were interested in (say, expressed and unexpressed), you can use the 3rd column of the GFF file as a grouping variable and then specify the :option:`--groups` flag.